nefum/doppelganger/tailscale/README.md

+### NOTE: These are no longer in use on prod.
+They go down too often and the connection to a DERP adds extra latency.
+If I need to readd proxies, I would do it with the LinuxServer docker image connected directly to Mullvad

 # Tailscale Mullvad Proxies

 To supply fresh proxies to the Android clients, we use a docker compose file running Tailscale containers that connect through to Mullvad.